 It is best to complete or be in the process of completing the equivalent of 30 UBC credits before applying.

 The minimum academic standing to qualify for admission to UBC is an admission average of C (60% where 50% is a passing grade) or a 2.0 on a 4.0 point scale.
-Meeting this minimum entrance requirement does not guarantee admission, as entry into many programs is competitive.
+Meeting this minimum entrance requirement does not guarantee admission, as entry into many degree programs is competitive.